Dedicated to improving our understanding of digital games

 Letter of Intent

-Interested hosts/organizers submit a letter of intent giving an initial characterization of their plans for hosting FDG ‘20 or ‘21.
-The Letter of Intent (LOI) should address each of the following items in a one-page document:
+Interested hosts/organizers submit a letter of intent giving an initial characterization of their plans for hosting FDG ‘27, ‘28, or ‘29.
+The Letter of Intent (LOI) should address each of the following items in a 1-2 page document:

 • - Names and affiliations of hosts/organizers (suggested general chairs, program chairs etc.)